• Skip to primary navigation

 Apple cake batter in a glass bowl with a purple silicone spatula.

-Step 4: Fold the dry ingredients into the wet ingredients using a silicone spatula until they are just incorporated (but don't over mix!)
+Fold the dry ingredients into the wet until just incorporated (don't over mix!)

 Apple cake batter with Granny Smith apple chunks folded in.

-Step 5: Finally, fold the apples into to the batter and then pour everything into the pan.
-Use the spatula or your fingers to level out the top layer of the batter.
+Fold the apples into to the batter and then pour everything into the pan.

 Apple cake dusted with powdered sugar on a white plate atop a brown wood table.